EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Problem Overview

 We consider the problem of motion planning for a ground vehicle whose dynamics depend on the terrain traction.
-Because traction values can be uncertain in the presence of rough terrain and imperfect sensing, we model traction values as random variables whose distributions can be estimated from sensor data using a learned model.
-Next, we will introduce the dynamical models under consideration and the formulation of the motion planning problem.
+Because traction values can be uncertain due to rough terrain and imperfect sensing, we model traction values as random variables whose distributions can be estimated from sensor data using a learned model.
+Next, we introduce the dynamical models and the planning objective under consideration.